Your privacy is important to Walsh Taylor.

 Right to withdraw consent

-Where the data received was not based upon obtaining consent and the right to withdraw consent does not apply.
+Where the data received was not based upon obtaining consent the right to withdraw consent does not apply.

 Changes to our privacy statement